tylerweston/tylerweston/README.md

 ## Hello!

-I know a little bit about how computers work,
-currently learning how the internet works.

 <!--
 **tylerweston/tylerweston** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.